Health and Travel Alerts Learn More Left arrow

 Haines

-During the summer, humpbacks and killer whales traverse the Upper Lynn Canal seeking out different sources of food.
+During the summer, humpbacks and orca traverse the Upper Lynn Canal seeking out different sources of food.

 You can opt for a safari aboard smaller vessels from Haines or Skagway, located on Lynn Canal, North America’s deepest fjord.
 These safaris will transport you to the heart of the canal, offering you a closer view of the brilliant Davidson Glacier.